Are you one of those designers struggling with fleeting attention spans?

 In the worst case, a user will be distracted from checking your product’s information or even buying it.
-Therefore, it is essential for you to develop skills which will grab and keep users’ attention on your website for as long as you need it.
+Therefore, it is essential for you to develop skills that will grab and keep users’ attention on your website for as long as you need it.

 Ideally, every designer dreams of users scrolling carefully through his or her content and flowing towards action with no second thought on their minds (sign-ups, purchases, etc).
 The bittersweet truth is that customers are not here to buy.

-To make them do it, you have to provide interesting and engaging content which can change customers’ minds.
+To make them do it, you have to provide interesting and engaging content that can change customers’ minds.
 You want your prospects to browse your site and to follow the flow towards an action (signup, purchase).

 Average attention spans on websites